 The virtual currency market is constantly changing.
 New virtual currencies are developed monthly.
-Like an Initial Public Offering (IPO), an Initial Coin Offering (ICO) is an attempt to raise funds to help a company launch a new virtual currency.
+Like an Initial Public Offering (IPO), an Initial Coin Offering (ICO) is an attempt to raise funds to help a company launch a virtual or crypto currency.

 In an ICO scam, the scammer sends an email soliciting investment opportunities with fake ICOs.
 They provide official looking documentation, use buzz words and may even offer a real "token".
 In the end, everything is fake, and you lose your investment.